 are active.2) Order Quantity

 : The number of units that should be reordered.
+If zero then Salescast suggests that the item should not be reordered at this point of time.
 This value is defined by the relationship

 ReorderQuantity = ReorderPoint - StockOnHand - StockOnOrder